lucidrains/pi-zero-pytorch/README.md

 from pi_zero_pytorch.mock_env import Env mock_env = Env((256, 256), 2, 32, 1024, 12)

-# pass your agent and environment to EPO for learning to be orchestrated
+# pass your agent and environment to EFPO for learning to be orchestrated

-epo = EPO(agent, mock_env)
+epo = EFPO(agent, mock_env)

 # gather memories from environment